rknightly/primedice-simulator/README.md

 simulations, and it gives a good idea of roughly how long you would have until you go bankrupt.

-One interesting aspect to point out is that, as many billions of simulations I have run, the player has always gone bankrupt eventually.
+One interesting aspect to point out is that, as many millions of simulations I have run, the player has always gone bankrupt eventually.
 I think that says a thing or two about the nature of gambling.